avinetworks/owasp-crs-technical-discussion/language-draft.md

 CRS is described in the modsec language.
 This makes it harder for other (non-modsec) WAFs to adapt CRS.

-It makes it also harder for the CRS team to maintain these rules in a good quality.
+It makes it hard to maintain these rules in a good quality.
+Having a more abstracted version which get's compiled down should improve readability.

 ## Assumptions ##

  - A CRS rule set should be as declarative as possible.
 Imperative programming style is harder to read, understand and test.
  - The CRS ruleset should be platform independent and should have tools for compilation from the platform independent format to platform specific formats (for example modsec)
  - There is a difference between a WAF config and the CRS.
 Today, this is mixed as CRS is bound to a single WAF.
-For example, IP reputation is part of WAF but should not be part of CRS.
+For example, IP reputation is part of WAF but should not be a part of CRS.
  - A good WAF should allow 2 kinds of configuration.
 There should be a declarative part which will solve 95% of all the problems.
 And a scripting language part which should be good enough to solve all other problems.
 I see CRS clearly in the declarative config part.
-A "normal user" should configure their WAF and not program it.
+A "typical user" should configure their WAF and not program it.

 ## Vision ##

  - Having a simple to parse, simple to implement declarative language which contains the CRS.
  - Having a compiler from this language into modsec language.
 The final modsec representation of the CRS should match the current CRS.
  - Having a simple execution model of a WAF in Python which works together with https://github.com/fastly/ftw to check the ruleset.
  - Having compilers from this new language to other WAFs and/or webstacks.
-For example, having an embedded WAF/CRS interpreter for J2EE stacks or Django middleware would improve the WAF space and makes CRS a more important player.
+For example, having an embedded WAF/CRS interpreter for Java stacks or Django middleware would improve the WAF space and makes CRS a more important player.

 # Whats wrong with the modsec language #

-When we are talking about modsec, we mean ["modsec - the language"](https://github.com/SpiderLabs/ModSecurity/wiki/Reference-Manual-%28v2.x%29) which is implemented by "modsec the library"
+When we refer to modsec, we mean ["modsec - the language"](https://github.com/SpiderLabs/ModSecurity/wiki/Reference-Manual-%28v2.x%29) which is implemented by "modsec the library"

 ## High level ##

- - ModSec (from its history as an Apache Plugin) uses a syntax which is compatible to apache config files
+ - ModSec (from its history as an Apache Plugin) uses a syntax which is compatible to Apache config files
  - ModSec (from its history as an Apache Plugin) added all extensions from the last 10+ years to be compatible with this original syntax and model and is very confusing for new users.
 This starts with correct quoting, the different kind of actions, the absent of data types, chain rules, etc.

 ## Data Types ##